Chenghao-Wen/Chenghaosite/content/en/posts/2024-12-3-CICSIC-where I met with CV and AD.md

 </figure>

 This experience was more like training **Generative Adversarial Network**—I constantly deepened my understanding of the electric vehicle chassis controller market and presented more convincing business plans, while the 'discriminators'—from PhD students to judges to investors—continued to raise their expectations.
 I have learned how to receive criticism and be humble about unfamiliar field.

 ## Learned time management and developed a passion for AD and CV

 Southeast University and the School of Mechanical Engineering placed great emphasis on our project, as the competition involved not only inter-school rivalry but also inter-departmental competition.
 The pressure we faced was immense, especially for me to start from zero as a second-year undergraduate.
-Although I started off at a disadvantage, I have a personal trait: **I don't like to give up**.
-Perhaps my initial efforts were subpar, but I always maintained a positive outlook on the outcome, which made me resilient in the face of setbacks.
+Although I started off at a disadvantage, I have a personal trait: perhaps my initial efforts were subpar, but I always maintained a positive outlook on the outcome, which made me resilient in the face of setbacks.

 <figure style="text-align: center;">
     <img src="\psimages\Sensorcaliboration.jpg" alt="Working on sensor caliboration" style="width: 400px; height: 300px;">